|

 the Order, while others choose to include those people who are close to

-the vigil, though it is often recommended that some time be set aside
+attend the vigil, though it is often recommended that some time be set

-only for Companions of the Order.
-The Secretary will inform all other
+aside only for Companions of the Order.
+The Secretary will inform all

-Companions about the candidate's vigil, though the candidate may also
+other Companions about the candidate's vigil, though the candidate may

-the rest of the event.
-It is often shared with other candidates that will
+from the rest of the event.
+It is often shared with other candidates

-be elevated that day to the same Order, particularly if it is in a room
+that will be elevated that day to the same Order, particularly if it is

-provided by the event autocrat.
-At other times, it could be in a closed
+in a room provided by the event autocrat.
+At other times, it could be

-pavilion, in which case the candidate can provide his/her own.
-If the
+in a closed pavilion, in which case the candidate can provide his/her

 When is the vigil held?
 The vigil is usually held early in the day at